Monday, December 10, 2018

 Baby Stephen

-Clara enjoyed talking about the years when the "Boys" were small...
-She shared with me funny stories about Al... like the time she and her husband, were out with friends and Al, who was six years old, called the police to report that his older brother Lewis:"Stole his bikes and was demanded they come and put him in Jail...
+Clara enjoyed talking about the years when the "Boys were small" She shared with me funny stories about Al; like the time she and her husband were out with friends and Al, who was six years old, called the police, to report that his older brother Lewis:"Stole his bikes!"
+And demanded they come and put him in Jail...
 She also told me about the day she announced to her two boys, that another baby is going to join the family; asking them not to tell it to anyone yet...
-To which Al who was five years old responded: "Is it O.K if I tell Daddy?
+To which Al, who was five years old responded: "Is it O.K if I tell Daddy?

 With Love and Light,